ElevatedSensors/sensor-configs/static/bed-presence-mk1/getting-started.md

 ---
 layout: page
-title: "Getting Started - Bed Presence for ESPHome"
+title: "Bed Presence for ESPHome"
 ---

 Welcome to Bed Presence for ESPHome!
 This page contains everything you need to get started.